msillano/tuyaDAEMON/Tuya_cloud_API/readme.md

  - API reference:
      - IoT-Core: Start [here](https://developer.tuya.com/en/docs/cloud) (registration required).
  - This project is derived from the project by NotEnoughTech (https://github.com/notenoughtech/NodeRED-Projects/tree/master/Tuya%20Cloud%20API)

+---
+### Tuya Cloud API and TuyaDAEMON

+The ability to access OpenAPI simply can open up interesting scenarios in TuyaDAEMON.
+Let's look at the various aspects:

+Device control
+- Local access to real device properties is quite good with tuya-smart-device node and only in some rare cases the access via CloudAPI can be useful.
+- Devices such as WiFi sensors, which cannot be managed with tuya-smart-device node, are currently controlled in TuyaDAEMON with TRIGGER.
+Although the Trigger technique is reliable and more stable than CloudAPI, it has limitations in reading numerical measurements.
+In this case, the use of CloudAPI (e.g. API Query_Properties) could be valid.
+- Some subdevices (using a hub) could also benefit from CloudAPI, when not all DPs are accessible.

+Device Management
+- Some non-local aspects of device management (e.g. space (home), groups, automation) are only partially manageable via TRIGGER + Automation.
+If you want advanced applications in these areas, using CloudAPI must be necessary.
+- Some management operations (like add/remove/rename devices, automation, etc...) actually are performed using a Tuya APP (SmartLife).
+If you want to do thems in a custom application, you need to use CloudAPI.

+### notes on OpenAPI V2.0